I need help with my bedroom, but I don’t see much on your blog about bedrooms. Well, at least not as much as about living rooms and kitchens.

 For those who own Laurel’s Rolodex, these sources are in multiple categories.
 But most of them would be in the custom and non-custom upholstery chapters.

-I’ve always admired Brooke Shield’s gorgeous bedroom.
+I’ve always admired Brooke Shield’s gorgeous bedroom in Architectural Digest.
 The bed, I recognize because I did it once for a client in get this, 1998 is from British Khaki, but the company went out of business a year or two ago.
 Gorgeous duvet by John Robshaw.

 Tonight, we’re going to do something new.